tanvir0604/nextauth/README.md

 -   `BASE_URL`: The URL of your Next.js frontend.
 -   `API_BASE_URL`: The URL of your NestJS backend.
 -   `NODE_ENV`: The environment mode (`development`, `production`).
+-   `AUTOEXPIRE_REFRESH_TOKEN`: (Optional) A boolean value to determine whether to automatically expire the refresh token or not.
+Default is `false`.

 ## Middleware Usage